 Christopher Kempf is the author of the poetry collections What Though the Field Be Lost (LSU, 2021) and Late in the Empire of Men, which won the 2015 Levis Prize from Four Way Books and has been reviewed widely, including in The New York Times.
-His scholarly book, Craft Class: The Workshop in American Culture, is forthcoming from Johns Hopkins University Press.
+His scholarly book, Craft Class: The Writing Workshop in American Culture, is forthcoming from Johns Hopkins University Press.

 Recipient of a Pushcart Prize, National Endowment for the Arts Fellowship, and Wallace Stegner Fellowship from Stanford University, his poetry and creative nonfiction have appeared in Best American Poetry (2020), Boston Review, Georgia Review, Gettysburg Review, Kenyon Review, New England Review, The New Republic, and PEN America, among others.
 His scholarship appears in American Literary History (ALH), English Literary History (ELH), and Modernism/modernity.

 Kempf holds a Ph.D. in English Literature from the University of Chicago, an MFA from Cornell University, and teaches in the MFA program at the University of Illinois.